Or You Could Hire Experts with the Money You Will Waste

 4. How many negative keywords do you have?

 Our English language uses words that have many meanings.
 Your keywords will be searched with other keywords.
-When those keywords indicate the searcher has no interest in what you have to offer, the AdWords manager should take the words that modified your keywords into an irrelevant search, and note it as a negative keyword.
+When those keywords indicate the searcher has no interest in what you have to offer, the Ads manager should take the words that modified your keywords into an irrelevant search, and note it as a negative keyword.
 That way you won’t pay for searches not related to your business.
 For example, you sell maps from around the world.
 You would want to use “Bing” or “Google” as negative words for searches involving “maps.”

 If that cannot be definitively answered, then conversion tracking is not set up.
 If you do not know what results your program is generating, then you certainly cannot optimize ad spending.
-Unlike many forms of advertising, you can directly measure results with Google AdWords pay per click advertising.
+Unlike many forms of advertising, you can directly measure results with Google Ads pay per click advertising.